 Questions to ask yourself when buying a mobility scooter

 Buying a mobility scooter is an important and sometimes expensive exercise, so you want to do it right the first time.
 Answer these questions to help you clarify what your needs are.
-This will help you make an informed decision.

 How much do you want to spend?